kyuupichan/electrumx/docs/PROTOCOL.rst

 **Response**

     A list of unspent outputs in blockchain order.
-Each transaction is a dictionary with keys *height* , *tx_pos*, *tx_height* and *value* keys.  *height* is the integer height of the block the transaction was confirmed in; if unconfirmed then *height* is 0 if all inputs are confirmed, and -1 otherwise.  *tx_hash* the transaction hash in hexadecimal, *tx_pos* the zero-based index of the output in the transaction's list of outputs, and *value* its integer value in minimum coin units (satoshis in the case of Bitcoin).
+Each transaction is a dictionary with keys *height* , *tx_pos*, *tx_hash* and *value* keys.  *height* is the integer height of the block the transaction was confirmed in,  *tx_hash* the transaction hash in hexadecimal, *tx_pos* the zero-based index of the output in the transaction's list of outputs, and *value* its integer value in minimum coin units (satoshis in the case of Bitcoin).

+    This function takes the mempool into account.
+Mempool transactions paying to the address are included at the end of the list in an undefined order, each with *tx_height* of zero.
+Any output that is spent in the mempool does not appear.

 **Response Example**